william-stearns/trinkeypass/README.md

    This means that if anyone can get the files off my Trinkey, they won't have the actual passwords, just these slightly modified ones.

+   While this password doesn't have any digits, note that digits will be replaced by (9 - that digit).

    Now we tell Trinkeypass to do this transformation for the second character of every block of 4: